YurkaninRyan/tkplaceholder.io/src/pages/algebraic-effects-help-us-optimize-for-change/index.md

 date: "2019-02-07"
 ---

-When a function has to interact with anything other then itself it's emitting **side effects**.
+When a function has to interact with anything other than itself it emits **side effects.**

 ```js{2-6}
 function double(x) {